 BC has a global reputation as a leading jurisdiction for mining with rich, diverse mineral deposits in every corner of the province; copper, coal, zinc, silver, gold, lead and molybdenum are the primary minerals mined in the province.
 BC is Canada’s largest producer of copper and steelmaking coal, the second largest producers of silver, and the only producer of molybdenum.

-In 2016, the BC mining industry directly employed nearly 10, 000 British Columbians.
+In 2017, the BC mining industry directly employed more than 10, 000 British Columbians.
 A large percentage of those employed by the mining industry are employed from local communities.
 The mining industry is the largest private sector employer of indigenous people in Canada.